sanguino/todo-app/presentation/slides.md

     - port: 3000
       targetPort: 3000
 ```
-> `metadata` and `selector` are what kubernetes uses to link a service, ingress, volumes and deployment between them.
+> `metadata` and `selector` are the labels that kubernetes use to link a service, ingress, volumes and deployment between them.

 ---